 2. Ease of Use:

-The software should be easy to use and understand.
+The software should be easy to use and understand for all members of your organization who will use it.
 You don’t want to spend hours figuring out how to use it and lose productivity.
-To have a good learning curve with new maintenance software, choose a company that will be available through the entire implementation process.
+To have a good learning curve with new maintenance software, choose a supplier that will be available through the entire implementation process.

 Ensure the software has all the features you need to manage your fleet effectively.
 Not doing so may result in a change of maintenance software and a waste of money for your business.